clowixdev/os_pintOS/README.md

 user@host:~$ tar –zxf pintos.tar.gz
 ```

-&emsp;&emsp;Extract all the source files where it will be handy for you to edit them
+Extract all the source files where it will be handy for you to edit them

 **4. Preparing scripts to compile and run PintOS:**